 By conditioning the outdoor air and recirculated air independently, a DOAS unit effectively separates the sensible and latent loads.
-The outdoor-air DOAS unit removes the latent load to control humidity, and the main HVAC unit removes the sensible load to produce a comfortable temperature.
+The outdoor-air DOAS unit removes the latent load to control humidity.
+The main HVAC unit then removes the sensible load to produce a comfortable temperature.
 This is important because the primary source of building humidity in most climate areas is fresh outdoor ventilation air that has not been properly dehumidified.
 Additionally, the DOAS unit can assist the main HVAC unit by controlling smaller internally generated amounts of latent load that naturally build from occupants and other sources.
-It does this by providing air that is slightly drier than the target humidity level.
+It does this thru providing air that is slightly drier than the target humidity level.
 Generally speaking, a DOAS provides “neutral” air of 70ºF to 72ºF @ 50% RH.

-If desired, a DOAS unit can also provide the dehumidified air directly to the space at 55°F where it will offset some of the sensible load of the local HVAC unit.
-By delivering the air “cold”, this operation strategy doesn’t waste the sensible cooling byproduct performed by dehumidification but allows the local heating/cooling units to be sized smaller, and requires less valuable floor space.
+If desired, a DOAS unit can also provide the dehumidified air directly to the space at 55°F. This will offset some of the sensible load of the local HVAC unit.
+By delivering the air “cold”, this operation strategy doesn’t waste the sensible cooling byproduct performed by dehumidification.
+Instead it allows the local heating/cooling units to be sized smaller, and requires less valuable floor space.
 A smaller main heating/cooling system means less energy consumption through smaller fans and compressors.
-A DOAS delivering cold supply air requires less reheat, but some reheat may be needed during periods of low sensible loads so the space is not “over-cooled” by the DOAS unit.
+A DOAS delivering cold supply air requires less reheat, but some reheat may be needed during periods of low sensible loads.
+This prevents the space from being “over-cooled” by the DOAS unit.

 A DOAS doesn’t rely on totally new technology, but rather uses HVAC equipment configured to condition outdoor ventilation air separately from return air.
 The outside air conditioning system design consists of a cooling/dehumidification-reheat coil and supplemental heating system.
-The deep evaporator coils consist of 10 fins per inch/6 rows deep design, positioned in the draw-through air flow arrangement that provides the most effective moisture removal efficiency.
+The deep evaporator coils consist of 10 fins per inch/6 rows deep design.
+Positioned in the draw-through air flow arrangement this provides the most effective moisture removal efficiency.
 It is this technique that differentiates it from conventional HVAC systems.
 This configuration will cool and dehumidify air in the summer and heat or cool it in the winter.

-Delivering the conditioned Outside Air from the DOAS unit to where it’s needed usually includes a separate ducting system running parallel to the HVAC supply air.
-For many climates, an independent duct system is considered the best choice.
-This is because the ventilation air volume better meets the volume requirements of the project, and the DOAS ducting can be smaller than the conventional HVAC saving on the installation cost.
+Delivering the conditioned outside air from the DOAS unit to where it’s needed usually includes a separate ducting system.
+This system runs parallel to the HVAC supply air.
+The best choice for many climates is to use an independent duct system.
+This is because the ventilation air volume better meets the volume requirements of the project.
+Ultimately a DOAS ducting can be smaller than the conventional HVAC saving on the installation cost.
 Smaller ducting is also easier to manage in retrofit and existing HVAC installations.

 A popular alternative ducting choice is a single duct system.
-This is where the conditioned Outside Air is blended with return air from the main HVAC system in a mixing box, or in a terminal unit that serves just one zone.
-If using a multi-zoned HVAC control system, individual zones are controlled separately and the DOAS will deliver the proper amount of outdoor air directly to each zone.
-In all cases, the DOAS system can vary the fraction of ventilation to supply air, which can reduce the outdoor airflow rate by 40 percent by conditioning only the amount of air necessary for each zone.
+This is where the conditioned outside air is blended with return air from the main HVAC system.
+This is done using a mixing box, or in a terminal unit that serves just one zone.
+If a multi-zoned HVAC control system is used, individual zones are controlled separately.
+This will help the DOAS deliver the proper amount of outdoor air directly to each zone.
+In all cases, the DOAS system can vary the fraction of ventilation to supply air, which can reduce the outdoor airflow rate by 40 percent.
+This is completed by conditioning only the amount of air necessary for each zone.

 DOAS and VRF

 The choice of installing a DOAS, especially if the existing HVAC system already includes provisions for Outside Air, is for operating efficiencies.
 They need to meet ventilation code requirements or occupant comfort.
-But we are now seeing new cooling technology being specified that has no provisions for Outside Air and requires a dedicated outside air system for this purpose.
+But we are now seeing new cooling technology being specified that has no provisions for Outside Air.
+For this purpose it requires a dedicated outside air system.
 One of these systems is the variable refrigerant flow (VRF) system.

-DOAS systems are an ideal choice for new construction, retrofit installations or adding to your existing HVAC system to improve performance.
+DOAS systems are an ideal choice for new construction; retrofit installations or adding to your existing HVAC system to improve performance.
 Traditional HVAC rooftop systems require adequate space for the air handler location and ducting large enough to handle both the ventilation/supply and return air.
-A DOAS is an ideal unit to handle the latent load requirements for OA requirements and dehumidification while the existing HVAC system manages the sensible load.
+A DOAS is an ideal unit to handle the latent load requirements for OA requirements and dehumidification.
+Meanwhile the existing HVAC system manages the sensible load.

-A DOAS system is ideally suited for retrofit applications where the new HVAC system (air handler and DOAS) must work within the confines of the existing space.
-The original HVAC system could have been installed in one of many configurations, requiring the design engineer and contractor to manage challenges as needed.
-Manufacturers of DOAS units like United CoolAir Corporation have taken this serious problem into account and designed their units with special features to overcome even the most perplexing installation challenges.
+A DOAS system can be a valuable addition for the purpose of retrofitting.
+This is especially true where the new HVAC system (air handler and DOAS) must work within the confines of the existing space.
+The design engineer and contractor can face many challenges as the original HVAC system may have been installed in one of many configurations.
+Manufacturers of DOAS units like United CoolAir Corporation have taken this serious problem into account.
+Furthermore, they designed their units with special features to overcome even the most perplexing installation challenges.

 The United CoolAir Way

-United CoolAir’s DOAS, like their entire line of air conditioning equipment, is designed specifically for indoor installation.
+Just as all units produced by United CoolAir are for indoor installation their DOAS follows the same practice.
 This feature is extremely important for multi-story buildings that have limited or no access to the roof or ground pad.
-Units are sized to accommodate floor-by-floor installations, and multiple units are easily installed if more cooling capacity is needed.
-Air-cooled condensers are easily mounted indoors near an outside wall for waste heat removal, or a water-cooled condenser option is offered if tower water is available.
+To accommodate floor-by-floor installations, units come in multiple sizes, but for greater cooling capacity multiple units can be easily installed.
+Furthermore, air-cooled condensers are easy to mount indoors near an outside wall for waste heat removal.
+Additionally, if a water tower is available a water-cooled condenser option is a solution.

 Unlike new installations, retrofit applications generally have limited access to the job site.
-United CoolAir’s indoor, customizable DOAS units can be broken down into sections that fit through standard doorways, halls and into elevators.
-Building modifications become a thing of the past saving time and cost and cranes are unnecessary.
+United CoolAir’s indoor, customizable DOAS units are detachable into sections that fit through standard doorways, halls and into elevators.
+Building modifications become a thing of the past eliminating time, cost and the use of cranes.

 United CoolAir charges and tests each of their units before leaving the factory.
 DOAS units include resealable refrigerant couplings between separable sections to preserve the factory refrigerant charge.
-Refrigerant couplings are reattached during job site assembly, and ready for immediate operation.
-Brazing, recharging, and testing is eliminated saving additional time and money.
+Refrigerant couplings get reattached during assembly at the job site, and are ready for immediate operation.
+This removes the need for brazing, recharging, and testing which leads to additional savings of time and money.

 Dedicated outside air systems are as necessary to the safe and efficient cooling and dehumidification operation in commercial buildings as their HVAC cooling counterparts.
 It is important to investigate the many systems available to find a DOAS unit that best fits your unique retrofit installation requirements.